 ASCII Character Set

-The table on this page shows ASCII characters and their corresponding Hex Values.
-The Hex Values in this table are needed for setting symbology-specific label identifiers, as well as enabling custom prefix and suffix characters.
+The table on this page shows a set of ASCII characters and their corresponding Hex Values.
+The Hex Values in this table are needed for setting symbology specific label identifiers, as well as enabling custom prefix and suffix characters.